MartinStrekelj/SSI-platform/README.md

 An IT solution that will digitize securely the procedures of issuing, holding, and verifying verifiable credentials issued and accepted by different organizations.

-## Start local environment :computer:
+## Locally run web application environment :computer:

 Tested with: